Clearly you must begin

 superb when installed.

-Warming the floor:
+Warming a wet room floor:

 beautiful as a tiled floor might be, you cannot escape